GeK2K/easter/README.md

 let easterSunday2054 = gregorianEasterSundayMMDD(2054)

 # the 'gregorianEasterSundayMMDD' proc returns an Option
+# for the reasons given in the documentation

 doAssert:  easterSunday2054 is Option[(int, int)]
 doAssert:  get(easterSunday2054) == (month: 3, monthday: 29)
 ```